 - An increase in the prevalence of sleep disorders

 At the most basic level, sleep lets us enjoy our days feeling rested and energized.
 However, it is also a vital part of our overall well-being.
 Lack of sleep has been associated with faster cellular aging and a greater risk of illness.
 In deep sleep, our bodies regulate chemicals like insulin and glucose.
 It also carries out a variety of important biological processes such as cell regeneration and muscle growth.

 Breathing exercises, asanas (poses), and mindfulness used in yoga foster a sense of relaxation and calm.
 They encourage us to wind down before bed.
 The impact this has on our sleep quality has been observed in studies.
 Participants who practiced yoga fell asleep faster and stayed asleep longer.
 This is great news for anyone who spends hours tossing and turning!

 Responsibility at work, caring for elderly parents, looking after children and the financial stress of bills and mortgages can all pile on the pressure.

 To add insult to injury, chronic stress has been linked to an accelerated aging process by shortening our “telomeres”.
 Telomeres are a critically important part of every cell in our body.
 They get shorter over time, eventually leading to cell death.
 Chronic stress shortens our telomeres and increases the risk of several major diseases, including heart disease.

 A variety of studies suggest that people who practice yoga benefit from lower levels of the stress hormone cortisol.
-They also have lower perceived stress.
-Moreover, they’ve also been found to have reduced levels of pro-inflammatory cytokines which cause inflammation.
+They also have lower perceived stress levels.
+They’ve also been found to have reduced levels of pro-inflammatory cytokines which cause inflammation.
 Mindfulness has even been linked to density changes in areas of the brain associated with our stress response.
-This suggest that it’s calming effect is so profound it impacts our neurology.
+This suggests that its calming effect is so profound it impacts our neurology.

 7. Benefiting our mental health